BFScript: Bridging the Gap Between Readability and Brainfuck

 This project was definitely challenging, pushing me to learn quite a bit.

 BFScript is currently functional and usable.
 You can write programs like the pyramid example above and compile them into working Brainfuck code.
-While there’s always room for improvement and more features, I’m happy with its current state as a proof-of-concept and a learning tool.
+While there’s always room for improvement and more features (some edge cases in conditionals are still buggy, and I’m not going back to debug that nightmare), I’m happy with its current state as a proof-of-concept and a learning tool.